If you're a new visitor to Banff National Park, you may find the selection of…

 If you’re looking for a long but glorious out and back day hike in Kananaskis Country then the Centennial Ridge hike up to Mount Allan should fit the bill.
+You can see Mount Allan from Highway 40 – but it’s an altogether different experience to stand on its summit.

 Finding the trailhead(s) for either end of the Centennial Ridge Hike